Qin99113/Qin99113.GitHub.io/README.md

 ## Research
+**Enhancing Neighbor Discovery in Wireless Sensor Networks Using Deep Learning Techniques** 03/2023 - present This study turns to recent advancements in deep learning as a potentially feasible alternative for enhancing the neighbor discovery process in WSNs.
+In stark contrast to the static and predefined protocols of traditional methods, deep learning techniques can harness historical network data to anticipate neighborhood changes and dynamically adapt to them, providing a more fluid and responsive approach to neighbor discovery.

 **On Post-Quantum Key Establishment** 03/2023 - 08/2023
 The primary goal of this research is to enhance secure data transmission in a post-quantum world with mixed post-quantum and pre-quantum secure flows using key pre-distribution methods.
   <div style="flex: 1; margin: 20px; max-width: 100%; text-align: center">